Huoy Meas

-Huoy Meas (ហួយ មាស /km/) (6 January 1946 - c.
-1977) also known as Meas Mathrey, was a Cambodian singer and radio announcer in the 1960s and early 1970s.
+Huoy Meas (Note: /huəj miəh/; ហួយ មាស; /km/) (6 January 1946 - c.
+1975) also known as Meas Mathrey (Note: /miəh mɛθreɪ/; មាស មេត្រី; /km/), was a Cambodian singer and radio announcer in the 1960s and early 1970s.

 Early life

-Huoy Meas was born in Svay Pao Commune, Sangkae District, Battambang Province, Cambodia.
+Huoy Meas was born in Svay Pao Commune, Sangkae District, Battambang Province, French protectorate of Cambodia.
 She was born to Buth Chin and Huoy Yoth.
 She was an only sister and the youngest out of three siblings; the oldest being Huoy Siyoeurn and the second oldest being Huoy Saiyo (Saiyo is presumed to teach at Kork Banteay Primary School, Kampong Chhnang province).

-Meas attended Sor Heu Primary School (now Sor Heu Secondary School).
+In 1952, Meas began attending Sor Heu Primary School (now Sor Heu Secondary School).
 During festivals at her school or the pagoda she’d regularly entertain the crowd with smot, storytelling, and singing.
-She then attended Net Yang High School, an all girls’ school.
+She graduated from Sor Heu around 1958 and began attending Net Yang Secondary School, an all girls’ school.
 Meas was known to dedicate much of her time to studying and enjoyed learning.
 There she became friends with future singers Pen Ran, her classmate, and, from a neighboring school, Im Song Soeum, her senior.
 According to Keo Chanbo, whose father was Meas’s professor, Meas was the most beloved student by her professor, Bun Thorng.
-She even took extra classes at his house such as French and ethics.
+She took extra classes at his house such as French and ethics.

-Her love for music began to emerge during a 3-day provincial ceremony in which her professor had signed her up for a singing contest called Sakmach Cheat.
-During the contest she sang “រាត្រីនៅសូមួរ” (Night in Somuor) by Mao Sareth and she won 1st place supported by admiration from her family, professor, and classmates.
+In early 1962, her professor had signed her up for a singing contest called Sakmach Cheat.
+During the contest she sang “រាត្រីនៅសូមួរ” [Night in Somuor] by Mao Sareth and she won 1st place amongst the female singers supported by admiration from her family, professor, and classmates.
 Due to winning the contest, she became popular within Battambang city.